Employee Engagement Ideas To Take Away From Snapdeal 2.0

 - At first, they conducted company-wide town-hall meetings.
 There, Bahl and Bansal communicated with the whole company together in the same room.
 They gave assurances and explained their commitments.

-- At last, 1:1 meeting with every employee took place.
+- At last, a 1:1 meeting with every employee took place.
 Each employee spoke with at least one or more members of the leadership team.
 The employees were clarified of their personal worries and doubts.

 2. Keeping up the employees’ motivation